-Project Outputs Indicators of Successful Completion (Output Indicators) 1.1.
-Second Survey on Voluntary Registration and Deposit Systems Reasonable number of replies to the questionnaire from Member States enabling a meaningful analysis by the Secretariat; Completion of the paper within the established timeframe and the quality required by the terms of reference (TORs) for presentation to the CDIP; and Feedback from Member States on the paper when presented to the CDIP.
+Project Outputs Indicators of Successful Completion (Output Indicators) (Output matcators) 1.1.
+Second Survey on Voluntary Reasonable number of replies to the questionnaire from Registration and Deposit Systems Member States enabling a meaningful analysis by the Secretariat; Completion of the paper within the established timeframe and the quality required by the terms of reference (TORs) for presentation to the CDIP; and

+Feedback from Member States on the paper when presented to the CDIP.
 1.2.
 Survey of Private Copyright Documentation Systems and Practices Completion of the paper within the established timeframe and the quality required by the TOR for presentation to the CDIP; and Feedback from Member States on the paper when presented to the CDIP.
 1.3.
 Scoping Study on Copyright and Related Rights and the Public Domain Completion of the paper within the established timeframe and the quality required by the TOR for presentation to the CDIP; and Feedback from Member States on the paper when presented to the CDIP.
 1.4.
 A Conference on Copyright Documentation and Infrastructure Feedback from Member States on the paper and on the outcome of the conference.
-2. Study on misappropriation of distinctive signs and possibilities to prevent such practices Completion of the study within the established timeframe and the quality required by the TOR for presentation to the CDIP; and Feedback from Member States on the study when presented to the CDIP.
+2. Study on misappropriation of distinctive signs and possibilities to prevent such practices [subject to approval by the CDIP at its Completion of the study within the established timeframe and the quality required by the TOR for presentation to the CDIP; and fifth session] Feedback from Member States on the study when presented to the CDIP.
 3.1 Study on patents and the public domain Completion of the paper within the established timeframe and the quality required by the TOR for presentation to the CDIP; and Feedback from Member States on the study when presented to the CDIP.
 3.2.
 Feasibility study on creation of a national patent register database and linkage to PATENTSCOPE® Completion of the study within the established timeframe and the quality required by the TOR for presentation to the CDIP; and Decision taken on the basis of conclusions reached by the Study.
-4. Survey of the existing national TK and TCEs databases Study and survey completed; and Any follow-up action taken on the basis of the study and survey, as agreed by the CDIP.
 Project Objective(s) Indicator(s) of Success in Achieving Project Objective (Outcome Indicators) Enhanced understanding of the definition of the public domain and the availability of tools for identifying Quality of discussion among Member States on the studies/tools/surveys developed; and subject matter that has fallen into the public domain Feedback by Member States on the extent to which the outputs have met the concerns addressed in the Recommendation.
 Identification of new tools or guidelines to be developed on the basis of findings of studies List of tools and guidelines for possible development by WIPO in the specified areas, to be made available at the end of the project for evaluation by Member States.